Policies and procedures

 For more detailed information regarding FERPA please see the Registrar's website.

-Documents required by the student
+Documents that may be required by the student

-• Copy of the marriage license.
+• Copy of marriage license.

-• Copy of the spouse’s federal tax transcript, if they filed taxes.
+• Copy of spouse’s federal tax transcript, if they filed taxes.
 If the spouse worked but did not file taxes, the spouse must provide W-2 forms.

 If financial aid funds are disbursed to you that are later determined to have been based on erroneous information or system errors, you are liable to repay Missouri S&T the amount of financial aid you received in excess of your correct eligibility.
 Furthermore, if you are administratively withdrawn or dropped from some or all of your courses, you are liable to repay any funds that Missouri S&T is required to return on your behalf.